andrelmbackman/libft/README.md

 # libft
 C library with useful functions.
+Some implementations of Libc functions and some are standard for the 42 curriculum.

 ## Usage:
 - in root of repository: make (this will compile the library and create libft.a)